Books

 DIE STADT ALS ROHSTOFFLAGER

 The book “Urban Mining and Circular Construction.
-The city as raw materials warehouse”, published in May 2021, edited by Dirk E. Hebel and Felix Heisel, questions the throwaway mentality currently practiced in the construction industry: raw materials are taken from established natural cycles, used and then disposed of without using or even recognizing their potential for continuous value creation.
+The city as a material bank”, published in May 2021, edited by Dirk E. Hebel and Felix Heisel, questions the throwaway mentality currently practiced in the construction industry: raw materials are taken from established natural cycles, used and then disposed of without using or even recognizing their potential for continuous value creation.

 Materials are consumed and used instead of being borrowed from biological or technical cycles and then returned there.
 This linear approach has profound consequences for our planet.
 We are fundamentally changing existing ecosystems.